The FisCalc

 What is a Statement of Advice (SOA)?

-How do I find a fee-for-service financial adviser?
+How do I check if a financial adviser is properly licensed?

 // SMSF_VS_INDUSTRY